GraniLuk/YouTubeToMarkdown/README.md

 # Skip verification of already processed videos and don't update index
 yt2md --url "https://www.youtube.com/watch?v=..." --skip-verification

+# Process videos from a specific channel
+yt2md --category IT --channel "Nick Chapsas" --days 7
 ```

+You can also filter videos by title for specific channels by adding `title_filters` to the channel configuration in `channels.yaml`.
+See the Channel Configuration section below for details.

 Make sure to set up your environment variables in a .env file:
 - GEMINI_API_KEY